The Clue of the Black Keys: Plot summary

 As the plane containing the students and Dr. Anderson nears Miami, it loses altitude and exhibits other warning signs after narrowly avoiding another plane that buzzed right by it.
 Miraculously, the pilot is able to land on an island.
 It is discovered that a cable broke during the dodging maneuver, and this jeopardized the plane's operation.
 The group later learns that the perpetrators expected this to happen and had deemed it a better method of attack than directly tampering with the plane.

 Dr. Anderson give Nancy permission to work on a special assignment with a student named Fran Oakes: to look for a Florida Key known as Black Key.
 Fran's cousin, Jack Walker, has a motorboat and he takes them to visit a man named Two Line Parker, who knows the history of the Florida Keys.
 The fisherman tells them of the sinking of a ship called the Black Falcon near one of the keys.
 Nancy believes that is the right island but they know only its general location.

 While investigating a vacant home the Porterlys had rented in South Florida, Nancy finds partially burned letters in an incinerator in the back yard.
 A scrap contains a mention of her name and the date of the 15th.
 It is currently December 13.

-While motorboating among the Keys, the group sees Juarez Tino in a speedboat but they lose his trail.
-Nancy decides to return to the vicinity the next day.
+While motorboating among the Keys, the group sees Juarez Tino in a speedboat.
+Nancy tries to follow him, but he kidnaps her and ties her up, and puts her in his boat.
+Struggling frantically, Nancy manages to get the gag out of her mouth and screams, bringing rescue.
+Her friends try to follow Juarez Tino, but they lose his trail.
+Shaken, Nancy nonetheless decides to return to the vicinity the next day.
 Dr. Anderson isn't able to go, but Terry Scott has arrived and he joins the expedition with Nancy, Fran, and Jack.

 Making use of another clue she had found early, Nancy consults a local fisherman and learns of a group of five islands near a group of seven islands and a single island set apart.
 They head to the single island and while traversing it a plane flies overhead.
 The group fears they had been seen.
 They discover a hut in which Dr. Pitt is imprisoned but no one else is present.
 Jack and Fran leave to summon the police.
 Dr. Pitt tells Nancy and Terry the criminals had set a deadline of December 15 (the next day) for him to give them information.
 While they are talking, the Tinos and the Wangells arrive, having been alerted by the pilot.
+Nancy and her friends are captured and tied up.
 Mrs. Tino snatches the half-key Nancy is wearing around her neck after overhearing her say she has it.
 The criminals force Dr. Pitt to reveal information about the treasure by threatening to harm Nancy if he doesn't.
 He tells them it is in remote part of a jungle in Mexico.